Ted Gong | Executive Director

 Ali Smith | Director of Communications and Public Affairs

-Ali Smith is the Communications Director at the 1882 Foundation.
-She is also pursuing a master’s degree at the City University of New York Graduate Center in International Migration Studies with a focus on Global Cities and Migration studies.
+Ali Smith is the Director of Communications and Public Affairs at the 1882 Foundation.
+She is currently pursuing a master’s degree at the City University of New York Graduate Center in International Migration Studies with a focus on Global Cities.
 She also works as a Museum Educator at the Lower East Side Tenement Museum, facilitating dialogue on immigration history and leading student, private and public visits to the museum.
 She has previously worked in Client Service at an investment management firm in Connecticut, and prior to that as a paralegal at an immigration law firm in Washington, D.C.
-Ali graduated from Georgetown University, where she received her Bachelor of Arts degree in American Studies and Chinese, focusing on U.S. immigration history.
+Ali graduated magna cum laude from Georgetown University, where she received her Bachelor of Arts degree in American Studies and Chinese, focusing on U.S. immigration history.
 She also has experience serving as a research assistant at the Woodrow Wilson International Center for Scholars.
 She has previously interned with the Smithsonian Asian Pacific American Center and the Asian American Justice Center.

 Stan Lou | Talk Story Director